haproxy/haproxy/doc/lua-api/index.rst

    in the original HAProxy sample-fetches, in this case, it cannot return the result.
 This case is not yet supported

 6. The **converter context**.
-It is an Lua function that takes a string as input and returns another string as output.
+It is a Lua function that takes a string as input and returns another string as output.
 These types of function are stateless, it cannot access to any context.
 They don't execute any blocking function.
    The call prototype is `function string fcn(string)`.
 This function can be